 Oura Ring vs. Helio Ring — which smart ring wins?

-The Oura Ring Generation 3 is the most popular smart ring available and the best fitness tracker for sleep, but it's far from the only show in town.
-The Amazfit Helio Ring, announced at CES 2024 and released this spring, offers many of the same features as its better-known competitor, without a recurring subscription cost.
+The Oura Ring Generation 3 is easily one the best smart rings available right now, but it's far from the only show in town.
+The Amazfit Helio Ring, announced at CES 2024 and released in spring, offers many of the same features as its better-known competitor, without a recurring subscription cost.

 I'm still making my way through a complete review of the Helio Ring — read my first impressions — but I've already spotted several notable differences between it and the Oura.
 Here's how the two stack up in terms of price, availability, health features, design and battery life.